tscswcn/PaddlePaddle.org/README.md

 #### 3) Open up your browser and navigate to [http://localhost:8000](http://localhost:8000).

 ### Don't want to use Docker?
 You can also run through Django framework directly to activate the tool server.
-Use the following commends to run it.
+Use the following commands to run it.

 #### 1) Clone Paddle repositories
 ```